Dorian-Chapoulie/DungeonsHeroes/README.md

 Thanks to

-Tamerlan BEKMURZAYEV Student in Gobelins PARIS
+Michel BUFFA Professor in MIAGE NICE http://users.polytech.unice.fr/~buffa/

-for making our logo
+and Tamerlan BEKMURZAYEV Student in Gobelins PARIS for making our logo

 # License